 Coaching is also a mirror – one where unbiased observations are shared and discussed.
 Coaching often involves reflection, inquiry, observation, participation, planning, experimenting, scripting, rehearsing, discussing, and much more.
 Coaching involves planning for change, trying out new ways of thinking, feeling, and acting, and modifying plans to best accomplish goals and objectives.

 In all our coaching, we take an “inside-out” approach.
 We start with helping our clients identify the breakthrough they are after, and then work with them to peel back the layers of their awareness to discover what inside them needs to shift to achieve that breakthrough.
-We work at the level of behavior and skill, but always as part of a deeper inquiry into the transformation of mindset, belief, and emotional patterns required to make and sustain desired behavior change.
+We work at the level of behavior and skill, but always as part of a deeper inquiry into the transformation of mindset, belief, and emotional patterns required to make and sustain desired individual and collective behavior change.

-We provide three different types of coaching:
+We provide two different types of coaching:

 A typical coaching process:

-- We often use assessments or qualitative 360-degree interviews to help further calibrate developmental direction and key actions.
+- We often use team assessments or qualitative 360-degree interviews to help further calibrate developmental direction and key actions.

 - Progress Checks: An effective coaching plan specifies the necessary “progress check” meetings intended to ensure that: 1) Coaching processes and activities have been accurately scoped; 2) Development progress is being made, and that; 3) Coaching is adding value and improving the likelihood of achieving the desired outcomes.